-If you have a concern about your son or daughter, in the interest of respecting student privacy we are, unfortunately, unable to discuss these concerns with you without your son/daughter’s permission, by way of Disclosure of Information.
+If you have a concern about your son or daughter, in the interest of respecting student privacy we are, unfortunately, unable to discuss these concerns with you without your son/daughter’s permission.

-We appreciate that this can be frustrating, particularly if it relates to their accommodation account and you are paying the fees, however this is a legal requirement (1998 Data Protection Act) and Wrexham Glyndwr University policy prohibits the disclosure of an individual’s information.
-There are only certain situations in which this may not apply, and is dealt with in respect of Wrexham Village’s duty of care.
+We appreciate that this can be frustrating, particularly if it relates to their accommodation account and you are paying the fees.
+The University complies with the Data Protection Act and the General Data Protection Regulations and prohibits the disclosure of an individual’s information.

 However, this does not mean that Wrexham Glyndwr University will not take your concerns seriously; whilst we cannot discuss a student’s situation or circumstances with you (without their permission), including giving confirmation of whether they are attending classes, we can contact the students and offer appropriate help.
 It is then the student’s responsibility as to whether they choose to take advantage of that support and advice.

-How does Wrexham Village manage the welfare of the residents?
+How does the residential and campus life team manage the welfare of the residents?

-The team at Wrexham Village offer an ‘Open Door’ policy to all our residents, as from our experience it is evident that the majority of students settle in very quickly to communal living, unfortunately, occasionally some students may feel alone, or not know where to turn with regards to any interpersonal issues within their flat or living accommodation.
+The Residential and Campus Life team offer an ‘Open Door’ policy to all our residents who reside in Wrexham Village.
+Whilst the majority of students settle in very quickly to communal living, unfortunately, occasionally some students may feel alone, or not know where to turn with regards to any interpersonal issues within their flat or living accommodation.